MCDReforged/MCDReforged/readme.md

 From in-game calculator, player high-light, to manipulate scoreboard, manage structure file and backup / load backup, you can implement these by using MCDR and related plugins

-Great thanks to chine_desu and his [MCDaemon 1.0](https://github.com/kafuuchino-desu/MCDaemon)
+Great thanks to chino_desu and his [MCDaemon 1.0](https://github.com/kafuuchino-desu/MCDaemon)

 ## Advantage